sugarlabs/edit-fonts-activity/_posts/2016-05-20-latest-proposal.md

 ![Image of Glyph Editing Interface](files/img/4.png)

-*Time for mid way evaluation: I will finish the above 2 mentioned Milestones before the midway evaluation deadline 27th June.
-I may be requiring 4-5 days off(weekends are considered as regular working days) in between due to some unavoidable Academic Work during that period.
-This will not in anyway affect the project completion and the lost time will be compensated for in the weeks after it.*
+**Time for mid way evaluation: I will finish the above 2 mentioned Milestones before the midway evaluation deadline 27th June.
+I may be requiring 4-5 days off in between due to some unavoidable Academic Work during that period.
+This will not in anyway affect the project completion and the lost time will be compensated for in the weeks after it.**

 #### Milestone 3: The Multi Glyph editing screen together with an live preview feature (also an detailed testing mode)